Sazzo/Sazzo/README.md

 - The most easy what to get in touch with me, is sending me a direct message on Discord: `sazz#1000`
 - If you want do send me in a more professional way, you can send me a email using this address [sazz@ritsu.fun](mailto:sazz@ritsu.fun)
-- Otherwise, feel free to send me a DM on my [Twitter](https://twitter.com/FelipeSazz) which usually I post some brazilian shit and talking about my tedious life.
+- Otherwise, feel free to send me a DM on my [Twitter](https://twitter.com/FelipeSazz) which usually I post some brazilian shit and talk about my tedious life.
 - I also have a [Telegram](https://t.me/FelipeSazz), but I don't use so much so the chance you will get ignored is high.